encrypt.day lets you encrypt data until a future date.

 What’s this for?

 For any time you want to lock up a piece of text and not let anyone (even yourself) access it for a while!
 Stage a big reveal.
 Make a digital time capsule.
-Hide your insta password from yourself for a day.

 How do I use it?